pawankhatri22/locateuser/README.md

 ## Steps to Setup
-* Project is Maven based, Please install maven and setup mvn command to use.
+* Note : It is maven based project.
+Please install and setup maven before using project.

 #### 1)clone the project
     git clone https://github.com/pawankhatri22/locateuser.git